tritonas00/system-tar-and-restore/README.md

 User must create partitions using his favorite partition manager before running the script.
 At least one / (root) partition is required and optionally a seperate partition for /home, /boot and a swap partition.

-For booting a btrfs subvolumed root successfully, it is recommended to have a seperate /boot partition.
+For booting a btrfs subvolumed root successfully with Syslinux, it is recommended to have a seperate /boot partition.

 Also recommended subvolume name is: __active.